 It is important for a man to maintain his qualities as being strong and tough emotionally.
 To be seen in his woman’s eyes as the one, who can support and be relied on.

-I’m Alpha male.
-I know what I want, and I’m drawn to success in life as a man, as a husband, at work and in the public sense.
+I’m a man who knows what he wants, and I’m drawn to success in life as a man, as a husband, at work, and in the public sense.
 I mind my own business.
 I don’t stop until I achieve my goal.
 My engine doesn’t run out.
 I’m an optimist.
 But it doesn’t mean I am selfish or heartless.

 To some, the Alpha is a guy who is loud and pushy, and so aggressively ego-fueled that he always gets his way.
 That’s not Alpha, that’s a wannabe.
 It’s a misconception of those who think they are.

 I’m very assertive.
 I always express what I feel and that goes along with the duties of a husband.
 To be supportive means to always express feelings to my wife.
 Since we got married there was no day without me saying how much I love her.